Richard Friedland

-Richard Friedland is the chief executive officer of Netcare Group, a leading healthcare provider in South Africa.
+Richard Friedland is the chief executive officer of the Netcare Group, a healthcare provider in South Africa.

 Early life and career

-Prior to his tenure at Netcare, Dr Richard Friedland served as the Operations Director of Medicross, where he was responsible for overseeing overall operations and establishing medical centers on a national scale.
-Friedland joined Netcare in early 1997, initially taking on the role of Chief Operating Officer.
-Under his leadership, Richard Friedland played a crucial role in the establishment of Netcare UK and served as the CEO of the Netcare International Division from 2002 until August 2005.
+Prior to working at Netcare, Friedland served as the operations director of Medicross.
+He joined Netcare in early 1997, initially taking on the role of chief operating officer.
+During his tenure, he played a significant role in the establishment of Netcare UK and served as the CEO of the Netcare International Division from 2002 until August 2005.